 Sepsis in children may present initially with nonspecific, nonlocalized symptoms (especially in younger age groups) therefore it is important to have a low threshold for suspecting sepsis.

-Given the time-critical nature of severe sepsis and septic shock, when sepsis is suspected on clinical grounds it is usually best to initiate sepsis investigations and treatment, including fluid resuscitation, and to continue until sepsis has been excluded.
+Given the time-critical nature of severe sepsis and septic shock, when sepsis is suspected on clinical grounds it is usually best to initiate sepsis investigations and treatment together, including administering antibiotics and fluid resuscitation.
+These should continue until sepsis has been excluded.

 Progression to organ failure and shock is often very rapid, so early recognition and treatment is crucial.

 Empiric broad-spectrum antibiotic therapy (based on the most probable pathogens) should be administered as soon as possible, and always within the first hour following recognition of severe sepsis.

 Other treatments are primarily supportive, and should be delivered according to internationally recognized consensus-based guidelines.